Oakley-class lifeboat: Design

 The Oakley was designed as a self-righting boat.
 The design combined great stability with the ability to self-right in the event of it capsizing.
 This was achieved by a system of shifting water ballast.
 The system worked by the lifeboat taking on one and half tons of sea water into a tank built into the base of the hull at launching.
 If the lifeboat then reached a crucial point of capsize the ballast water would transfer through valves to a righting tank built into the port side.
 If the capsize was to the starboard side of the lifeboat, the water shift started when an angle of 165° was reached.
 This would push the boat into completing a full 360° roll.
 If the capsize was to the port side, the water transfer started at 110°.
-In this case the weight of water combined with the weight of machinery aboard the lifeboat usually managed to stop the roll and allow the lifeboat to bounce back to upright.
+In this case the weight of water combined with the weight of machinery aboard the lifeboat usually managed to stop the roll and allow the lifeboat to come back to upright.
 The tank was emptied when the ship was taken out of the sea.
 There was a problem with damp sand left in the tank after the water was drained, which caused weak electrolytic action that eroded the copper nails which held the wooden hulls together.

 The hull of the Oakley class was constructed from two wooden skins with a layer of calico between.
 After several years it was found that the calico absorbed water, which caused softening of the wood around the copper nails.
 This led to a series of surveys in the late 1980s and the withdrawal of some boats and replanking of others.
 The skins were made from diagonally laid African mahogany planks.
 The outer one was 0.375 in thick with the inner 0.25 in.
 The keel was iron and weighed 1.154 tons.
 The hull was divided into eleven watertight compartments.
 Two sizes were built.
 Most boats were 37 ft in length and 11 ft 6 in in beam, displacing 12.05 tons when fully laden with crew and gear.
 Five larger boats were built that were 48 ft 6 in long and 14 ft wide.